sammdu/cssu-purefacts-fall-2022-samm-du/README.md

 This algorithm is perhaps the most well-known unsupervised clustering algorithm, so naturally, it became my first candidate.

-It starts with all input points in one cluster, picks N random centroids, and tries to absorb points, such that each cluster contains points that are as close to each other as possible, and recomputes the centroids.
+It starts by picking N random points as centroids, tries to absorb adjacent points, and recomputes the centroids.
 This process repeats until the centroids no longer move significantly across iterations.

 The [KMeans function provided by `Scikit-Learn`](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) returns cluster centroids at the end of the algorithm, which are ready to be [converted to input data points](#313-processing-centroids).